 We use our well known depressurisation tool VessFire to perform vessel survivability analysis.
-For more information on VessFire, visit the “Products” tab or click here.
+For more information or license for VessFire, visit the “Products” tab or click here.

 Petrell has conducted hundreds of blowdown (depressurization) analyses using VessFire, both fire cases and cold blowdown cases.
-VessFire complies fully with the analysis method suggested in the two guidelines referenced above.
+VessFire complies fully with the analysis method suggested in API 521.
 Blowdown analysis is the main task in segment survivability analysis and process system fire integrity analysis.

-There are many useful results from a blowdown analysis.
 VessFire allows for playing with different materials, specifications, wall thicknesses, passive fire protection, blowdown valve arrangement and orifice diameters, in order to explore ways to improve blowdown system performance and meet acceptance criteria.
-Acceptance criteria can be those suggested in the Guidelines mentioned above, or they can be defined by the project/client.
+Acceptance criteria can be those suggested in Guidelines or they can be defined by the project/client.

 Many clients are concerned about the integrity of vessels.
 Experience shows that vessels normally show better performance characteristics than pipes in fire situations.
 It is important to note, that it is not sufficient to analyse only the vessel.
 The pressure relief valves and blowdown valves of a process segment are normally attached to the vessel.
 This means that also the contents of all pipe-work upstream and downstream of the vessel will have to escape through the vessel’s blowdown arrangement.
 Thus, addressing vessel survivability must include the entire segment of which the vessel is a part.
 Most, if not all of the segment’s pipework will also be exposed to fire loads if the vessel is exposed to a jet fire.
 It is the background or global heat load that causes the temperature of the inventory to increase, resulting in increased pressure.
 The entire segment acts as a heat exchanger; this is why the pipework must be included, with material properties, wall thickness, diameter and possible insulation.